I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 NAKED is unhealthy - for soil that is….
-Bare soil lets water run off, encouraging erosion and nutrient deficiency.
+Bare soil lets water run off, creating erosion and nutrient deficiency.
 Bare soil is dysfunctional - it is naked, hungry, thirsty and running a fever.

-So what, you say… but bare soil loses carbon; how? through deforestation, tilling, burning fossil fuels and even the use of herbicides and pesticides.
-When carbon is lost from the soil and exposed to air, it becomes a gas - Carbon Dioxide or CO2 - one of those gases that is affecting our climate.
+Bare soil loses carbon through deforestation, tilling, burning fossil fuels and using herbicides and pesticides.
+When soil loses carbon and is exposed to air, it becomes a gas - Carbon Dioxide (CO2) - one of the gases affecting our climate.

-When carbon is removed from the soil, the microbes that have depended on it, are also lost and the soil becomes - dirt.
+Without carbon in the soil, the microbes dependent on it, are lost and the soil becomes - dirt.
 Dead soil.

-Good news is, there is more organic carbon in our soil than there is in our ground vegetation and our atmosphere combined…. actually, there is over 300% more carbon stored in the soil than above it.
+There is more organic carbon in our soil than in both vegetation and atmosphere combined…. actually, there is over 300% more carbon stored in the soil than above it.
 Wow….

 Plants draw carbon out of the air through photosynthesis and form carbon compounds.
-If there is more than the plant needs for its own growth, it is emitted through its roots into the soil to feed other organisms that affect soil structure and fertility.
+If there is more than the plant needs for its own growth, it is emitted through its roots into the soil to feed other organisms, affecting soil structure and fertility.

 This cover-crop below will protect the soil from erosion.